khaled-zaattor/dentist/README.md

 # Dentist Management App

 This project contains a minimal Laravel backend and a React + Tailwind frontend for managing a dental clinic.
-The backend exposes a simple API to list patients while the frontend demonstrates fetching that data.
+The backend exposes APIs to manage patients and doctors, while the frontend provides simple pages for CRUD operations.

 ## Backend (Laravel)